A confidential space to explore the thoughts, feelings and challenges in your life.

 How often are the sessions?

 I see individual clients at least once a week, and sometimes more often, either for an open-ended period of time or for an agreed number of sessions.
 This will depend on a variety of factors, including the type of problem someone wants to work on and the type of solution they are seeking.
-Sessions are an hour and usually take place on the same day and time each week.
+Sessions are 50 minutes and usually take place on the same day and time each week.
 Although the outcome is best if session times are kept the same, there is flexibility in this.

 I see couples individually and/or together, usually for an agreed number of sessions, but sometimes for an open-ended period of time.
 These sessions are an hour and sometimes more for an initial assessment.